 When working with UserForms in Excel VBA, it is often necessary to format the date values displayed in TextBox controls for a better user experience.
-Not only that, sometimes it becomes necessary to check whether the user inserted a valid date, but you also want to give the user the comfort of choosing his/her own date format.
-Using Excel VBA, we can format the date in TextBox in different ways.
-This article will cover all of the functionality you want while working with date formatting.
+Additionally, you might need to check whether the user has inserted a valid date and allow them to choose their preferred date format.
+By using Excel VBA, we can format dates in TextBoxes in various ways.
+This tutorial covers all the functionality you need when working with date formatting.

 Introduction to UserForm Textbox